 Current UConn Students

-Are you a UConn student — not currently enrolled in the School of Engineering — looking to apply into the School of Engineering?
-A current School of Engineering student looking to apply for a major change within the school?
+Are you a UConn student — not currently enrolled in the College of Engineering — looking to apply into the College of Engineering?
+A current College of Engineering student looking to apply for a major change within the school?

 OUR ONLINE APPLICATION